 In December 2023, we held a series of drop-in events across four separate locations including Willesden Junction, Kensal Green and Harlesden Underground Stations, as well on the Grand Union Canal itself, near to The Collective Old Oak.
 These events provided an opportunity for us to talk to the local community, understand their concerns and answer any questions that were raised.

-As we move towards the second phase of the project, we will look to hold further events later in 2024 to share more information on our plans.
+We will look to hold further events ahead of phase 2 works to share more information on our plans.

 Does the CRT and OPDC know about the works?